 Advice for Buyers

-If you are purchasing in 2026, consider these strategies:
+If you are buying in 2026:

 Advice for Sellers